niciliketo/ar/README.md

 ```

 To run in development

 ```
 yarn webpack-dev-server
 ```

 # Dokku

 This contains config to deploy to dokku.
 Couple of things to note.

 1. you will need dokku setup , along with the nginx plugin :-)
 2. The static site outputs to /dist .
 To tell dokku about this:

 ```
 dokku config:set <dokku_app_name> NGINX_ROOT=dist
 ```

 TODO:

 1. dokku builds the app twice
 2. More efficiently create multiple objects
+3. Write tests
+4. switch between ar and vr automatically

 # Development

 1. App can run in docker container, either from command line

 ```
 docker build .
 ```